The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits

-In order to get this first result, we proceed as follows: following Iritani \cite{Ir}, we first attach a Saito structure to any proper smooth Deligne-Mumford stack using the quantum orbifold cohomology.
-Thanks to the results recently obtained in \cite{Coa}, this construction can be done very explicitely in the case of the weighted projective spaces and yields, taking into account an action of the Picard group, a Saito structure
+In order to get this first result, we proceed as follows: following Iritani \cite{Ir}, we first attach a quantum differential system to any proper smooth Deligne-Mumford stack using the quantum orbifold cohomology.
+Thanks to the results recently obtained in \cite{Coa}, this construction can be done very explicitely in the case of weighted projective spaces and yields, taking into account an action of the Picard group, a quantum differential system